ReDI-School/nrw-html-and-css/lesson16/index.md

 # 6. Fixed Positioning

-The fixed positioning fixes an element relative to the visible viewport.
+Fixed positioning fixes an element relative to the visible viewport.
 This section teaches this in details and shows practical examples of how we can use fixed positioning to create fixed navigation bars, as can be seen in our [Portfolio Project - Checkpoint16](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/blob/checkpoint16/checkpoint/css/main.css#L110)

 ETA: 20min